-- staff salaries and on-costs that can be directly attributed to the provision of FaRS services in the identified service area/s as per the grant agreement
+- staff salaries and on-costs that can be directly attributed to the provision of CaPS services in the identified service area/s as per the grant agreement

-- employee training for paid and unpaid staff including Committee and Board members, that is relevant, appropriate and in line with the Families and Children Activity and FaRS services.
+- training for paid and unpaid staff including Committee and Board members, that is relevant, appropriate and in line with the Families and Children Activity and CaPS.

-- operating and administration expenses directly related to the delivery of FaRS services, such as:
+- operating and administration expenses directly related to the delivery of CaPS services, such as:

-- o telephones
+- o telephones;

-- o rent and outgoings
+- o rent and outgoings;

-- o computer / IT / website / software
+- computer / IT / website / software;

-- o insurance
+- o insurance;

-- o utilities
+- o utilities;

-- o postage
+- o postage;

-- o stationery and printing
+- stationery and printing;

-- accounting and auditing
+- o accounting and auditing;

-- o travel/accommodation costs
+- travel/accommodation costs;

-- materials and equipment, including assets as defined in the Standard Supplementary Provisions, that can be reasonably attributed to meeting deliverables in the grant agreement
+- materials and equipment, including assets as defined in the Standard Supplementary Provisions, that can be reasonably attributed to meeting deliverables in the grant agreement;

-- evaluation costs
+- o evaluation costs; and

-- marketing FaRS services.
+- marketing CaPS services.